 Leicestershire is located in the heart of England and has an estimated population of 650,500.
 Leicestershire is an attractive rural county and encompasses eighteen diverse landscape character areas, including The Wolds, Charnwood Forest, High Leicestershire and the Soar Valley.

-Leicestershire County comprises seven local authority districts, each with its own distinctive character.
-These are: Blaby, Charnwood, Harborough, Hinckley & Bosworth, Melton, North West Leicestershire and Oadby & Wigston.
+Leicestershire comprises seven local authority districts, each with its own distinctive character.
+These are:

-Leicestershire is a rural County and has over 300 settlements.
+Leicestershire is a rural county and has over 300 settlements.
 The majority of these are very small.
-Agriculture is the main land use accounting for 80% of the land area.
+Agriculture accounts for 80% of all land use.

 The information in the related labour market dashboards [insert link] refers to the Leicestershire economy.